AlexGibsonPlymouth/LSOA_Attribution/README.md

 This repository contains the R-Shiny script that runs on shinyapps (LSOA11_21Attribution.R), the datasets it calls upon (LSOA11_LSOA21PopLookups.csv, LSOA11_LSOA21HHLookups.csv & AttributionOrigin.csv), and the R script used to create those datasets (Linking2011and2021StatisticalGeographies.R).
 Two directories with additional information used by the R-Shiny script are also included.
 These files/directories can be downloaded and run on a local implementation of R if required, though it will be easier to use the shinyapps implementation noted above.

-**Note:** Results will differ (slightly!) from other methods, but this tool has been used whenever 2011 LSOA-based data has been attributed to 2021 LSOAs as part of the ESRC Coastal Classifications project.
-Also see https://alexgibsonplymouth.shinyapps.io/CESA_Beta/ (opens new tab)
+**Note:** Results may differ (slightly!) from other methods and should only be used if 'official' attributions to 2021 geographies are unavailable (see below for more details).

 ### Sources: